Faculty

 Bruce Keller, 2020 Graduate

-Position and Employer: Research Coordinator at the Behavioral Health & Performance lab at Johnson Space Center
+Position and Employer: Research (Flight) Project Manager at the Behavioral Health & Performance Lab at Johnson Space Center

 What MSIOP program experiences have been very valuable to you in your career?
 I didn't graduate long ago, but so far working with R. Older researchers seem to be better versed in statistical software like SPSS.
 R is capable of much more complex analysis, it being open source allows for the use of the most recently developed statistics, and finally the ability to create interactive websites and apps in R is something SPSS won't be able to do any time soon.
 Employers seem to value R highly as it has been emphasized greatly during interviews and has frequently led to special assignments.